The ArtisanWhat is a poetThe Artisan by roxas1296

 TsarminaHere lies Tsarmina, the savage queen of Mossflower.Tsarmina by roxas1296

-As the woman she played quite submissive a role,
+As a woman she played quite submissive a role,

 She poisoned her father, stole the crown from the throne,